Ethra8/history_beyond_myth/README.md

 #### NAVIGATION BAR - TRANSITIONS

-- **NAV ELEMENT** - Has a slight transition, so that it displays less abruptly onload.
+- **NAV ELEMENT** - Has a slight transition, so that it displays less abruptly onload:
-  - transition: top 0.5s;
+      transition: top 0.5s;

 - **Link to Sign-up Page** - When user hovers this button-like link, the background color changes less abruptly, improving the visuals and user experience: